-Obviously, the reaction of pen-raised deer to human actions, equipment and conditions is different from that of wild animals.
+Obviously, the reaction of pen-raised deer to human actions, equipment and conditions is different from that of deer in the open field.

 Some case studies cited have no known bearing to the function of the STRIETER-LITE system.
 This study investigates the reaction of deer to the color red:

 |1.||Zacks, J. L. 1986.
 Do white-tailed deer avoid red?
 An evaluation of the premise underlying the design of Swareflex deer reflectors.
 Transportation Research Record 1075: 35-43.|